 Assessments are outcomes based so that learners and faculty can evaluate progress in the development of competencies expected for the course.
-Some scores will be earned individually, some scores will be earned as a team.
-It is the student's responsibility to read the Student Assessment Handbook and familiarize themselves with the policies, regulations and procedures regarding assessments and evaluations.
+It is the student's responsibility to read the Clinical Clerkship Handbook and Student Assessment Handbook and familiarize themselves with the policies, regulations and procedures regarding assessments and evaluations.